 Only one person can get Child Benefit for a child.

-You normally qualify for Child Benefit if you’re responsible for a child under 16 (or under 20 if they stay in approved education or training) and you live in the UK.
+You normally qualify for Child Benefit if you’re responsible for a child under 16 and you live in the UK.

 Eligibility rules are different if your child:

-Apply for Child Benefit as soon as any child you’re adopting comes to live with you - you don’t have to wait until the adoption process is complete.
+You can claim Child Benefit as soon as any child you’re adopting comes to live with you - you do not have to wait until the adoption process is complete.

 You might be able to get Child Benefit for a period before the adoption - contact the Child Benefit Office to find out.